Eve Ewing

 Eve Louise Ewing (born 1986) is an American sociologist, author, poet, and visual artist from Chicago, Illinois.
-Ewing is a tenured professor at the School of Social Service Administration at the University of Chicago.
-Her academic research in the sociology of education includes her 2018 book, Ghosts in the Schoolyard: Racism and School Closings on Chicago’s South Side, a study of school closures in Chicago.
+Ewing is an associate professor at University of Chicago.
+Her academic research in the sociology of education includes her 2018 book, Ghosts in the Schoolyard: Racism and School Closings on Chicago's South Side, a study of school closures in Chicago.
 She is the former editor at Seven Scribes and the author of the poetry collection Electric Arches which was released in September 2017.
 In 2019, she published 1919, a poetry collection centered around the Chicago race riot of 1919.
 Additionally, Ewing is the author of the Ironheart comic book series for Marvel centered on the young heroine Riri Williams.

 Early life and education

 Ewing grew up in the Logan Square neighborhood of Chicago.
 Her mother worked as a radio reporter and producer and her father an artist.
+Ewing attended Northside College Preparatory High School.
+She was a part of Young Chicago Authors.

-Ewing attended Northside College Preparatory High School, then the University of Chicago for college.
-She earned a Master of Arts in Teaching in Elementary Education from Dominican University and taught middle school Language Arts in Chicago Public Schools before attending Harvard where she earned a Masters of Education in Education Policy and Management (2013), then a doctorate from Harvard University's Graduate School of Education (2016).
+Ewing attended the University of Chicago for college, where she received an undergraduate degree with honors in English Language & Literature with a focus on African-American literature of the twentieth century.
+She earned a Master of Arts in Teaching in Elementary Education from Dominican University and taught middle school Language Arts in Chicago Public Schools before attending Harvard where she earned a Masters of Education in Education Policy and Management (2013), then a doctorate from Harvard Graduate School of Education (2016).
 At Harvard, Ewing served as editor and co-chair of the Harvard Educational Review.

 Career

+Ewing was a Provost's Postdoctoral Scholar at the University of Chicago, then became an assistant professor in the Crown Family School of Social Work, Policy, and Practice from 2018 to 2022.
+As of 2023, she is an Associate Professor Department of Race, Diaspora, and Indigeneity in the University of Chicago's Division of the Social Sciences.
+She also is on the UChicago Committee on Education.